diyjac/AgileTrainer/README.md

 ## Have fun!

 Feel free to fork this repository and make a different version!
+This tool is only as good as it fits your needs, so modify it!